-To help facilitate the development and increased use of a comprehensive, linked regional network of bicycle and pedestrian trails and infrastructure, in order to provide a viable, green and sustainable alternative to auto-based trips in the Pioneer Valley.
+To help facilitate the development and increased use of a comprehensive linked regional network of bicycle and pedestrian trails and infrastructure, in order to provide a viable, green and sustainable alternative to auto-based trips in the Pioneer Valley.
+Planning activities completed as part of this task will be coordinated with the MassDOT Statewide Bicycle and Pedestrian Coordinator.